-A very warm welcome to all of our Year 6 families who are about to make the transition from Year 6 to Year 7 in September 2022; we are really looking forward to seeing you as soon as this is possible.
+A very warm welcome to all of our Year 6 families who are about to make the transition from Year 6 to Year 7 in September; we are really looking forward to seeing you.
 Should you need further guidance you can always contact the school directly at firstname.lastname@example.org.

 We understand the challenges that the transition from primary to secondary school can bring and believe that a strong start to secondary school is essential for any child.